 a) Course-based research is reviewed and approved by the Unit REBs.
 Once a year, all applications are forwarded to the GREB for audit and storage purposes.
 All projects involving Aboriginals Peoples must be forwarded to the GREB for review.

-b) All Graduate and Faculty protocols may be considered for expedited review it is deemed to be of low ethical concern and minimal risk based on an Evaluation of Level of Risk and Ethical Concern .
+b) All Graduate and Faculty protocols may be considered for expedited review it is deemed to be of low ethical concern and minimal risk based on Level of Risk and Ethical Concern .
 If any of the researcher, Unit REB, Chair of the GREB or delegate determines that the research is deemed to be greater than of low ethical concern and minimal risk, the protocol will undergo full review by the GREB.

 If an expedited review is warranted, normally the GREB Chair and at least one other member of the GREB will review the application.
 If no Unit REB exists, at least the Chair and two other members will review the application.
 Expedited reviews are conducted on an ongoing basis independent of meeting dates.
 All expedited reviews will be brought to the GREB at the next scheduled meeting for information and, if necessary, discussion.
 An expedited review will be conducted if the project consists of research that is of low ethical concern and minimal risk based on the principles set out in the Tri-Council Policy Statement.

 Any project which is deemed to be of greater that minimal risk may require a full review at a monthly GREB meeting.
 Based on Article 1.6 of the Tri Council Policy Statement “The standard for minimal risk is commonly defined as follows: if potential participants can reasonably be expected to regard the probability and magnitude of possible harms implied by participation in the research to be no greater than those encountered by the subject in those aspects of his or her everyday life that relate to the research then the research can be regarded as within the range of minimal risk”.
 (Tri-Council Policy Statement Article C1).